The Mediterranean diet adapted for the Indian kitchen (complete guide)

 Serious diet research isn't a six-week Instagram challenge.
 It's multi-year, multi-thousand-person trials with real clinical endpoints — heart attacks, strokes, deaths, diagnoses.
 Very few eating patterns have been put through that kind of testing.
 The Mediterranean pattern has been put through it repeatedly.

-The Lyon Heart Study followed survivors of a first heart attack and found that those moved onto a Mediterranean-style diet had dramatically fewer second cardiac events than those on a standard low-fat heart diet.
-The PREDIMED trial, published in 2013 and reanalysed since, randomised thousands of high-risk adults to a Mediterranean pattern with extra olive oil or nuts, versus a low-fat control, and found a meaningful reduction in major cardiovascular events over years of follow-up.
-Long-running cohort studies in the US, Europe and parts of Asia consistently show that people whose diets score higher on a Mediterranean index have lower rates of type 2 diabetes, cognitive decline, and overall mortality.
+The Lyon Diet Heart Study followed survivors of a first heart attack and found that those moved onto a Mediterranean-style diet had dramatically fewer second cardiac events than those on a standard heart diet (de Lorgeril et al., Circulation, 1999).
+The PREDIMED trial randomised thousands of high-risk adults to a Mediterranean pattern with extra olive oil or nuts, versus a low-fat control, and found roughly a 30% reduction in major cardiovascular events over years of follow-up (Estruch et al., NEJM, 2018 — the re-analysed report).
+A meta-analysis pooling many cohorts found that higher adherence to the pattern tracked with lower mortality, heart disease, cancer and neurodegenerative disease (Sofi et al., BMJ, 2008).
+And within PREDIMED, the pattern reduced new type 2 diabetes even without calorie restriction or weight loss (Salas-Salvadó et al., Annals of Internal Medicine, 2014).

 No single study is the last word — parts of PREDIMED were re-analysed because of randomisation flaws.
 But the direction of the evidence, across decades, countries and endpoints, is unusually consistent.
 That's the bar I care about.